 Why switch to more efficient appliances?

-Using more efficient appliances is one of the easiest ways to keep your home energy costs down.
+Using more efficient appliances helps you keep your home energy costs down, without impacting your day-to-day routine.

-- Long-term savings — When you buy a more efficient appliance, the savings add up over the life of the product.
+• Long-term payoff — When you buy a more efficient appliance, the savings add up over the life of the product.
 This often balances out the in-store savings of buying a cheaper, less efficient model.

 Find energy efficient appliances